PandiTAKTAK/WheresMyCow/docs/README.md

 Specifically designed to aid with mob grazing of Luing cattle, on and around [Luing](https://en.wikipedia.org/wiki/Luing).

-Uses LoRaWAN for cross-island backbone.
+Uses LoRa-WAN for cross-island backbone.